cdmo

 Behind every batch is a patient waiting.
 Behind every tech transfer is a startup burning runway while their therapy sits in limbo.
 Behind every "where's my data?" email is someone whose career depends on an answer you can't give fast enough.

 CDMOs are the enablers of life-changing medicine.
 You're the bridge between breakthrough and patient.
-The friction in your systems isn't just an operational cost—it's measured in months added to development timelines, in patients who didn't get treated in time, in therapies that never made it to market because the economics didn't work.
+The friction in your systems isn't just an operational cost.
+It's measured in months added to development timelines, in patients who didn't get treated in time, in therapies that never made it to market because the economics didn't work.

 The CDMO that eliminates this friction isn't just more efficient.
 They're accelerating the pace at which humanity solves its hardest problems.
 That's what's at stake.